 What’s new on Microsoft Edge

-While we’re waiting for Microsoft Edge to start getting updates using the Windows Store instead of on every feature update, the web browser continues improves with the Fall Creators Update.
+While we’re waiting for Microsoft Edge to start getting updates using the Windows Store instead of on every feature update, the web browser continues to improve with the Fall Creators Update.

 Currently, the default web browser for Windows 10 includes PDF reader functionalities, but it’s quite limited.
 However, in this new update, Microsoft Edge is adding a bunch of new improvements, including the ability to edit, save, and print PDF forms on the web or locally stored on your computer.

-Windows Ink to annotate web pages has been part the experience for quite sometime, but it wasn’t availble to annotate PDF files.
+Windows Ink to annotate web pages has been part of the experience for quite some time, but it wasn’t available to annotate PDF files.
 Starting with the Fall Creators Update, you can now click the Make a Web Note button on the top-right to annotate PDF files.
 In addition to annotations, you can use this feature to highlight and erase text.